yusufkara95/react-shop/README.md

 - [x] Get all products from the api
 - [ ] Add categories to the products
 - [ ] Add detail screen zo get more information about the products
+- [ ] Add a good design after all functions are finished :)

 ### Demo